-Your Car and Chapter 13 Bankruptcy
+Chapter 13 Bankruptcy and Repossession

 Chapter 13 allows for a more long-term solution to help you get back on your feet and keep your car or truck from being repossessed.
 In Chapter 13 bankruptcy you have an automatic stay similar to Chapter 7, however, in Chapter 13 you establish an extended payment plan with your creditors that is designed to pay off your debts and get you back to financial health.

-Under the Chapter 13 bankruptcy reorganization process, you can modify your existing debt payments (like a car payment) by reorganizing eligible debt into a new three to five year repayment plan.
+Under the Chapter 13 bankruptcy reorganization process, you can modify your existing debt payments (like a car payment) by reorganizing eligible debt into a new three to five-year repayment plan.
 This affordable repayment plan protects assets, while still allowing you to reduce and eliminate debt.

 Chapter 13 bankruptcy is not right for everyone.
 You need to have a steady source of income that can be used to calculate a monthly payment that would be reasonable for you.

 Let Us Help

 Our experienced bankruptcy lawyers can help you determine whether Chapter 7 or Chapter 13 is a good option for protecting your car or truck from repossession.
 We’ll give you honest, experienced advice that will help you create a strong financial plan to help meet your short and long-term goals.